top of page

 Johnny Rockets

-This 50s-themed outpost has locations in several Strip food courts, including Bally's, Flamingo, Venetian, Fashion Show Mall, MGM Grand, Excalibur, Luxor, Mandalay Bay, and Silverton.
+This 50s-themed outpost has locations in several Strip food courts, including Horseshoe, Flamingo, Venetian, Fashion Show Mall, MGM Grand, Excalibur, Luxor, Mandalay Bay, and Silverton.
 Join the Rocket E-Club and get a coupon for a free hamburger with the purchase of any entrée and drink.

 Olive Garden